 Flooding or water damage

-Mould spreads through tiny particles in the air.
+Mould spreads through tiny particles known as spores in the air.
 These can get into your home through windows, doors, or even on your clothes and pets.

 Easy ways to prevent mould: